healthy-chicken-saladeers/rag_detective/README.md

 - **Autoscaling:** Allow the application to meet traffic needs by automatically adjusting the number of running instances of the application.
 This is achieved through Kubernetes Deployment objects and Horizontal Pod Autoscaler configurations.
 - **Monitoring & Management:** Monitor the performance of your workloads, set up alerts, and debug issues that arise.

-Deploying and scaling the RAG Detective App on a Kubernetes cluster managed by GKE allows for high availability, scalability, and robustness of the application.
+Deploying and scaling the RAG Detective App on a Kubernetes cluster managed by GKE allows for for load balancing, failover, and scalability.
+Ansible scripts help to keep track of our infrastructure and set up automated deployments.

 Here is our deployed application on a Kubernetes cluster in GCP: